YS MegaBasic

 YS MegaBasic is a BASIC programming language interpreter for the 1982 Sinclair Research ZX Spectrum microcomputer, written by Mike Leaman.
 The interpreter was available by mail-order from Your Spectrum magazine, hence the name "YS MegaBasic".

 When loaded it left the user 22K of usable memory.
 YS MegaBasic allowed keywords to be spelled out letter-for-letter, which was quicker if the user had fitted a full-size full-travel keyboard to their machine, a very popular modification for serious users.
 This also removed the necessity for memorising the sometimes arcane key combinations necessary to enter less-commonly-used Sinclair BASIC keywords.
 It also featured three different font sizes, user definable keys, copy-and-paste, a Sinclair QL-like windowing system, sprites and sound effects.

+YS MegaBasic New commands

 New commands added by YS MegaBasic: